Sam Yip: Unlawful Arrest and Detainment by Hong Kong Police

 In the protests against National Anthem Ordinance, 24 May 2019, Yip was under arrest while encountering excessive force by Hong Kong police.
 During arrest, Yip was kneeled on the neck and seriously injured.

 Corporation with Japanese Politicians

-In 26 February 2020, Yip visited Japan and met the members of the House of Representatives, the National Diet of Japan, and political figures.
+On 26 February 2020, Yip visited Japan and met the members of the House of Representatives, the National Diet of Japan, and political figures.
 During meetings, he rose concerns over the situation of Hong Kong people on Diamond Princess (ship) and indicated the demands of those people.
 Besides, Yip also discussed the topic about infection control policy of Hong Kong Government, shortage of surgical masks in Hong Kong and the issue of Hong Kong democratization with Japanese parliament members.

+He is currently a researcher at the University of Tokyo.